OLIMEX/OLINUXINO/HARDWARE/LCDs/LCD-OLinuXino-10TS+/README.md

-Description of product LCD-OLinuXino-7+
+Description of product LCD-OLinuXino-10TS+

-LCD-OLinuXino-7+ is a 7 inch display with resolution of 800x480 pixels.
+LCD-OLinuXino-10TS+ is a 10 inch display with resolution of 1024x600 pixels and resistive touschreen.

-LCD-OLINUXINO-7+ has no touschreen.
+The design uses LCD-DRIVER board, instead the legcay board design of the original LCD-OLinuXino-10 (without the plus) and LCD-OLinuXino-10TS.

-The design uses LCD-DRIVER board, instead the legcay board design of the original LCD-OLinuXino-7 (without the plus) and LCD-OLinuXino-7TS.
+The difference between LCD-OLinuXino-10TS+ and LCD-OLinuXino-10RTS is that "10TS+" uses analog touch interface while the "RTS" version uses digital I2C touch interface.

 Refer to LCD-DRIVER's GitHub page for the hardware deisng files.